Perform matrix operations including multiply, transpose, and inverse

 [ 1.5 −0.5 ]The determinant is non-zero (−2), so the matrix is invertible and the inverse is computed by the adjugate over the determinant.
 If the determinant were 0 the tool would report the matrix as singular rather than emit a bogus inverse, handling the edge case correctly.

 Perform matrix operations without writing code or working through tedious row operations by hand.
-This calculator handles addition, subtraction, multiplication, transposition, determinants, inverses, and eigenvalue computation for matrices up to a practical size limit.
+This calculator handles addition, subtraction, multiplication, scalar multiplication, matrix powers, transpose, determinant, trace, rank, inverse, reduced row echelon form, and eigenvalues for 2x2, 3x3, and 4x4 matrices.

-Verify hand-calculated matrix operations, multiply, invert, find determinants.
+Verify hand-calculated matrix operations - multiply, invert, find determinants, rank, and RREF.

 Build and test transformation matrices for rotation, scaling, and translation.

-Inspect covariance matrices or test small linear systems before scaling up in code.
+Inspect small matrices or test linear systems before scaling up in code.

-Check stiffness matrices and system-of-equation setups for structural analysis.
+Check small stiffness matrices and system-of-equation setups for structural analysis.

 Yes.
 Any real number is accepted in the matrix cells, including negatives and decimals.